viperet/vscode-magento-wizard/README.md

 - [ ] Adding custom attribute to products, categories, orders, customers, etc.
 - [x] Add Magento tasks like setup:upgrade, cache:clean to VSC tasks
 - [ ] Watch for changes in *.xml, *.phtml, *.php and clear corresponding cache type (like [magento-cache-clean](https://github.com/mage2tv/magento-cache-clean) extension)
-- [x] Go to definition function for class and template referrences in *.xml files
+- [x] Go to definition function for class and template references in *.xml files
 - [ ] More templates

 ## Contributions

 This project is open for all kinds of contributions - new templates, new ideas, bug reports, new features, etc.
-If you found a bug or want to request a new feature - just create a new issue on github.
+If you found a bug or want to request a new feature - just create a new issue on GitHub.
 If you want to add a new feature yourself - fork this repo and create a pull request.

 ## Release Notes

+### 2.4.4

+Added indexing of templates, added a command to quickly switch between block and template files.
+Added an option to disable auto templates for some files.

 ### 2.4.0